miyagis-forests/farmacy-food-kata/ADRs/ADR006-aws-as-cloud-provider.md

 ## Consequences
 - Farmacy Food needs to create an AWS account and hire or train an engineer that is familiar with AWS services.
-- The CI/CD jobs/pipelines shall include integration with AWS.
+- The CI/CD jobs/pipelines should include integration with the cloud provider services.
+For AWS, this is typically done via [CloudFormation](https://aws.amazon.com/cloudformation/) (Infrastructure as Code for AWS) and [CodeDeploy](https://aws.amazon.com/codedeploy/).